 Step 1.
 Open Finder and select go folder.

 Step 2.
-Select the go folder and type in library/cache.
+Select the go folder and type in the library/cache.

 Step 3.
 Get inside the folder of the app you want to delete app cache and delete all the cached data inside the folder.